 book reader who faced criminal charges in Canada relating to comic books on his computer.
 The defendant, Ryan Matheson, a 27-year-old comic book reader, amateur artist, and computer programmer has been cleared of any criminal wrongdoing.

-After a search of his laptop in 2010, Matheson was wrongfully accused of possessing and importing child pornography because of constitutionally protected comic book images on that device.
-He was subjected to abusive treatment by police and a disruption
+search of his laptop in 2010, Matheson was wrongfully accused of possessing and importing child pornography because of constitutionally protected comic book images on that device.
+He was subjected to abusive treatment by police and a disruption in his

 That evaluation was never to be.
 Just six days after Powell's psychologist went on record, Powell killed himself after murdering his two young sons.

 Many of the images recovered from Powell's

 computer depicted popular cartoon characters in sexual situations and provocative poses.
 The cartoons that turned up in Powell's collection included Rugrats, Dennis the Menace and SpongeBob SquarePants, according to the Washington Post.